tkn132/GRCcompgen-sarek-ngs-pipeline/README.md

 From FASTQ to the analysis-ready variant-containing TSV file

 In this tutorial, starting from the raw sequencing data, I will work you through some simple steps to get the final list of SNPs and Indels in the samples with detailed annotation.
-To do this, we will take advantage of the nf-core/sarek pipeline.
+To do this, we will take advantage of the [nf-core/sarek pipeline] (https://github.com/nf-core/sarek).

 ## Step 1: Run the nf-core/sarek pipeline